Are you ready to boost your credit score and reduce debt? Tweet this Post

-After reading today's post to learn about boosting your credit score and reduce debt, please share it on Twitter and Facebook.
+After reading today's post, please share it on Twitter, Facebook or any other social media outlet.
 We appreciate your feedback.
 Thanks!

 Contributing Author: Katherine Pilnick

 When starting a small business, your personal finances are more important than you may think.
 You’ll need disposable income for business capital, and a good credit score can help you obtain credit for your small business.

 If your finances and credit history are damaged, or if you don’t know where you stand, take some time to review your credit report and look for areas that need improvement.

 You may want to work on correcting errors, paying your bills on time or reducing your debt burden.

 Tip #1 - Request copies of your credit reports